Class Experiences FAQ!

 Remember, your project will need 24-48 hours to cool.
 Glass can take up to 48 hours to come down to room temperature, because cooling too quickly will cause it to crack or even shatter, so you will not be able to take your item home on the night of your class.

 We base our color choices on the season.
 We rotate colors on a regular bases.
-As the glassblowing instructors we choose the colors for the evening at the discretion of the Glass Academy.
-Having done this for so long we have found that the colors some students would put together just don’t come out looking the best once the product has cooled.
-So, another reason we limit our color selection is so that you take home a piece that is color coordinated and beautiful.
+The glassblowing instructors choose the colors for the evening.
+Sometimes the colors students put together just don’t come out looking the best so we'll be sure to guide you on the perfect color combinations for your project.
+Rest assured, you will take home a piece that is color coordinated and beautiful! :)

 The best way to learn glassblowing is by watching then doing it yourself.
 That is how all of us learned our craft.
 There is no manual, video, or tutorial that can teach you more than you can learn by simply watching others work, observing their techniques and seeing how the molten glass behaves.